Topi Lehtipuu

 He has also sung concert repertoire including works by J. S. Bach, Monteverdi, Pärt, Rameau, Rautavaara, Schoenberg, and Stravinsky.

+Lehtipuu was the artistic director from 2010 to 2015 of the Turku Music Festival, and Joroinen Music Days (now the Joroinen Music Festival).
+From 2015 to 2018 he was director of the Helsinki Festival.
+He has improved his conducting abilities and was appointed Artistic Partner of the Kymi Sinfonietta, beginning in the 2023-2024 season.

 Lehtipuu received his musical education at the Sibelius Academy in Helsinki and has studied with Peter Lindroos, Howard Crook, and Elisabeth Werres.

 At the time of his studies, Lehtipuu was an integral member of the acclaimed Finnish progressive rock band Höyry-kone.

+Personal life

+Lehtipuu was born in Brisbane, Australia, but he grew up in Tampere, Finland.
+He lived in Paris, France, for 15 years in the 2000s and early 2010s.